 Info coming soon.

 Jess is a registered psychologist with a Bachelor of Psychology (Hons) from Griffith University.
 She has been a counsellor & specialist counsellor for Anglicare SQ since 2008, working in the areas of relationships, mental health, trauma, and grief and loss.
 She has worked particularly with adolescents and young people, with children who have experienced abuse, and with family relationships.
 She has held other roles in the areas of alcohol and other drugs, domestic and family violence, homelessness, and grief and loss.
 Prior to becoming a psychologist Jess worked in IT, supporting, developing and building websites and applications.
 The combination of these two skill groups – counselling and technology – lead naturally into researching, developing and engaging in online counselling services, and thinking about other ways technology can be used to improve wellbeing.
 Jess has worked with Living Well since 2010 to develop web-based resources, supports and the Living Well App, and also to provide face-to-face, telephone, and online counselling.
 If you ever leave a comment or question on our website, Facebook, Twitter or Tumblr it is most likely Jess who will respond.
-When she’s not at Living Well she will be working with Anglicare’s Mental Health & Family Wellbeing service, or in private practice.
+When she’s not at Living Well she will be working in private practice.

 Dr Cameron Boyd is employed by Living Well to help with writing content for the website and mobile app.
 He is based in Melbourne where he works as a counsellor, assisting adults who have experienced sexual abuse.
 Cameron graduated from University of Queensland with a Bachelor of Social Work degree in 1994.
 In 2013 he completed his PhD at Deakin University, on the topic of professional understandings of the effects of child sexual abuse.
 Cameron has previously worked in a range of counselling and research settings, focussing primarily on assisting people who have been subjected to violence.